|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 – Jérôme LEFEBURE for a period of 3 months and he would receive fixed-rate remuneration of 50% of his fixed remuneration received over the previous twelve months;

-In accordance with Paragraph 23.2.5 of the AFEP-MEDEF Code, the Supervisory Board may, upon the opinion of the Remuneration and Appointments Committee, release one of more Executive Board members from this agreement.
+In accordance with Paragraph 23.3 of the AFEP-MEDEF Code, the Supervisory Board may, upon the opinion of the Remuneration and Appointments Committee, release one or several members of the Executive Board from this agreement.

 In application of the recommendations published in the AFEP-MEDEF Corporate Governance Code for listed companies, the Supervisory Board meeting of 10 March 2009 approved the Remuneration Committee’s proposal seeking to standardise all severance pay agreed for the benefit of the members of the Executive Board by specifying (a) the taxable base and (b) the circumstances giving rise to this compensation (c) the payment of which remains subject to the performance condition introduced by the Supervisory Board on 3 March 2008.

 This individual mechanism was the subject of an amendment to the employment contracts of Thomas VALENTIN and Jérôme LEFEBURE, duly authorised by the Supervisory Board, as well as for Christopher BALDELLI upon his appointment by the Supervisory Board on 7 November 2017.

 Arising from his term of office as Chairman of the Executive Board, Nicolas de TAVERNOST benefits from a compensation for breach of contract, while the other members of the Executive Board have contractual compensation included in their employment contracts in the event of termination at the initiative of the Company, for any motive excluding misconduct or serious offence.

 This severance pay was approved by the Annual General Meeting of 28 April 2015 in its 5th to 7th ordinary resolutions, in accordance with Article L.225-90-1 of the French Commercial Code.